ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

   - Minimum of two volumes.
   - Minimum of one volume to be in the **in-use** state.
-  - Requires a unique volumes-clone name.
+  - A unique volumes-clone name.

 - **Status change**

-  When the preparatory actions are initiated, the initial status of request is preparing.
-When the preparatory actions are completed successfully, the status changes to prepared.
-If an error occurs during the preparatory actions, the status changes to failed.
-You can view the reasons for failure by using the [get volumes-clone detail](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-get) request or the [get volumes-clone list](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-getall) request.
+  When the preparatory actions are initiated, the initial status of the volumes clone request is set to **Preparing**.
+When the preparatory actions are completed successfully, the status changes to **Prepared**.
+If an error occurs during the preparatory actions, the status changes to **Failed**.
+You can view the reasons for the failure by using the [get volumes-clone detail](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-get) request or the [get volumes-clone list](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-getall) request.

-  If you cancel the volumes-clone request, the status is changed to **cancelling**.
-You can cancel a volume clone request only when the volumes-clone request status is changed to **Prepared** state.
+  If you cancel the volumes-clone request, the status is changed to **Cancelling**.
+You can cancel a volumes-clone request only when the volumes-clone request status is changed to **Prepared** state.

 - **Output**